AFT Common Experience

 AFT Design Knowledge Hub

-After CE capacity was reduced, I created the AFT Design Knowledge Hub—a central repository of AFT design resources (tenets/traps framework, Alchemy documentation, research findings, and operational context), paired with specialized chat agents to help teams self-serve guidance and make consistent decisions faster.
+After Common Experience team capacity was reduced, I created the AFT Design Knowledge Hub—a centralized repository of AFT design resources (tenets and traps, system documentation, research findings, and operational context), paired with purpose-built agents to help teams self-serve guidance and make consistent decisions faster.

 Outcomes

-• Established CE rollout mechanisms (wiki, intake, office hours)
+- Established program rollout mechanisms (wiki, intake, office hours)

 What’s next

-• I continue to maintain and evolve the AFT Design Knowledge Hub, with planned improvements focused on stronger internal search coverage and richer signal inputs (e.g., usage and behavior data where available)
+- I continue to maintain and evolve the AFT Design Knowledge Hub, with planned improvements focused on stronger internal search coverage, richer signal inputs (e.g., usage and behavior data where available), and exposing the knowledge base through an MCP service so builders can access guidance and agents directly inside the tools they already use.